 There are no such changes in Swiss legislation as trusts, foundations or similar entities are not typical tools used in Swiss estate or tax planning.
-However, trust structures are increasingly used when planning for international families with Swiss ties, and certain case law has been developed by Swiss courts dealing with extensive control rights of settlors, for example in the context of Swiss succession or divorce cases.
+However, trust structures are increasingly used when planning for international families with Swiss ties, and certain case law has been developed by Swiss courts dealing with extensive control rights of settlors - for example, in the context of Swiss succession or divorce cases.

-For example, where the settlor of an irrevocable trust has retained extensive control rights, this could in the worst case lead to the trust being disregarded entirely and the trust assets imputed upon the settlor, eg in the context of Swiss forced heirship, matrimonial property or creditor rights.
+For example, where the settlor of an irrevocable trust has retained extensive control rights, this could in the worst case lead to the trust being disregarded entirely and the trust assets imputed upon the settlor (eg, in the context of Swiss forced heirship, matrimonial property or creditor rights).

-3.6 Possible Tax Consequences of a Beneficiary or the Donor of a Trust, Foundation or Similar Entity also Serving as a Fiduciary
+3.6 Tax Consequences of a Beneficiary Serving as a Fiduciary